Nagendra Babu

 Konidela Nagendra Rao (born 29 October 1961), popularly known as Nagendra Babu and Naga Babu, is an Indian actor, producer, and politician who works in Telugu cinema.
 He has received one National Film Award and two Nandi Awards for his work as a producer.
 He is the general secretary of the Janasena Party and the Member of Andhra Pradesh Legislative Council since March 2025.

 Acting career

 Nagendra Babu acts mainly in supporting roles, though he has also played the lead role in some films.
 He has acted in 143, Anji, Shock, Sri Ramadasu, Chandamama and Orange.
 He has produced several films with his brothers, Chiranjeevi and Pawan Kalyan under Anjana Productions.
 He has two children, actor Varun Tej and Niharika.
 He appeared in television serials and was a judge on the comedy show, Jabardasth, which aired on ETV.

 Political career

 Naga Babu joined Janasena Party established by his brother Pawan Kalyan and contested as a M.P. candidate for Narasapuram Lok Sabha constituency in the 2019 Indian general election.
 He lost after securing 250,289 votes.

 On 13 March 2025, he was unanimously elected as Member of Andhra Pradesh Legislative Council.

+AP-GREEN

+In August 2026, Nagendra Babu was appointed Chairperson of the Executive Committee of the Andhra Pradesh Society for Greening and Reforestation for Ecological Enrichment (AP-GREEN).
+The Government of Andhra Pradesh accorded him Cabinet rank in his capacity as chairperson.